alicu90/Memory_Game/README.md

 * I created the timer
 * I added effects when the cards are matched
 * I used the pop-up modal to congrats the user when finish the game

+## Dependencies

+This game use google font "Awesome" and bootstrap for responsive design.